whatwg/sg/Workstream Policy.md

 Trivial changes may be accepted without coverage from the agreement.
 A trivial change is one that fits one of the following categories:

-* Makes no changes to the visible text content (for example, fixing broken links, style sheets or markup), OR
+* Makes no changes to the visible text content (for example, fixing broken links, style sheets or markup).
-* Does not affect conformance (e.g. corrects a typographic error in a descriptive sentence), which should not change architectural or interoperability requirements for an implementation.
+* Does not affect conformance (e.g., corrects a typographic error in a descriptive sentence), which should not change architectural or interoperability requirements for an implementation.
 Such changes should be small in scope (e.g., on the order of a few dozen characters changed at most); correcting non-normative code examples where the code clearly conflicts with normative requirements is fine, adding new non-normative code examples is not.

 If there is any doubt or disagreement as to whether requirements are changed, such changes should not be considered trivial.